waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Moomoo Farm:** Pokefan F says Miltank won't give milk.
 This confirms the quest.
 - **Route 29 Navigation:** The northern path (containing the Berry Tree) is blocked by ledges when approaching from Cherrygrove (West).
 You MUST enter from New Bark Town (East) to access the upper area.
 Navigation Update: Validated New Bark Town West exit.
 The northern exit (y=3) suggested by critique is BLOCKED by a wall.
 Only exit is at y=8/9.
 Access to Route 29 Northern Path (Berry Tree) likely requires CUT.
 Plan: Travel West to Cherrygrove to withdraw XQH (Cut).
+- **Route 29 Navigation (Eastbound):** Direct path blocked by ledges at x=8 and x=28.
+Must use the Southern Path (Row 14) to bypass the x=28 barrier, then loop North through the gap at (31, 13) to reach the Cut Tree/Gatehouse.